nfalbo213/pop-up_image/README.md

 To use plugin, follow these steps:

-1) Clone, download, or simply copy and paste imagePopUp.js and add it as a file to your project.
+1) Clone, download, or simply copy and paste `imagePopUp.js` and add it as a file to your project.

-2) Add "pop-up-img" as a class to the image elements you wish to enlarge in your HTML.
+2) Add `class="pop-up-img"` to the image elements you wish to enlarge in your HTML.

 3) Copy and paste the following and add it to the appropriate section of your HTML (it can be added anywhere, but only needs to be added once):